VinAIResearch/DSW/README.md

 url={https://openreview.net/forum?id=QYjO70ACDK}
 }
 ````
-Please CITE our paper whenever this repository is used to help produce published results or incorporated into other software
+Please CITE our paper whenever this repository is used to help produce published results or incorporated into other software.
 ## Some generated images
 ##### MNIST generated images
 ![MNIST](images/MNIST.png)